Reims Gospel

 Reims Gospel (French: Texte du Sacre which means "coronation text"; also referred to in some Czech sources as the Emmaus Evangelie or Remešský kodex) is an illuminated manuscript of Slavonic (Slavic) origin which became part of the Reims Cathedral treasury.
-Henry III of France and several of his successors including Louis XIV took their oath on it.
+King Henry III of France and several of his successors including Louis XIV took their oath on it.
 In the time of Charles IV, who gave it to the just-founded Emmaus monastery in Prague, the text was believed to have been written by the hand of St. Procopius.